byuflowlab/undergrad-onboarding/497R/assignment_descriptions/rubrics_no-peeking/thesis_review_rubric.md

-# Paper 3 Review Assignment Rubric
+# Final Paper Review Assignment Rubric

-**Total Assignment - 10 Points*
+**Total Assignment - 25 Points*

- - (2 points) Review
+ - (5 points) Review
-    - (2 points) Student obtained and compiled comments from their graduate student mentor AND a graduate student (who is not their mentor)
+    - (5 points) Student obtained and compiled comments from their graduate student mentor AND a graduate student (who is not their mentor)

- - (8 points) Revision
+ - (20 points) Revision
-    - (2 points) Student applied feedback
+    - (4 points) Student applied feedback
-    - (3 points) Student provided an explanatory document detailing their response/actions based on provided feedback.
+    - (8 points) Student provided an explanatory document detailing their response/actions based on provided feedback.
-    - (3 points) Student generated a Diff document showing changes made.
+    - (8 points) Student generated a Diff document showing changes made.